IaVashik/PCapture-LIB/SRC/IDT/readme.md

 **Parameters:**

 * `func` (function): The function to apply to each element.
-The function should take one argument (the element value) and return the new value for the element.
+The function should take two arguments (the element value and index) and return the new value for the element.

 **Returns:**